gunnchOS3k/gunnchAI3k/README.md

 ---

-**🐉 gunnchAI3k is ready to become the ultimate Discord bot!** Like Goku absorbing other fighters' techniques, gunnchAI3k will absorb all the powers of your other bots while maintaining its unique charm and personality! ⚡✨
+**🐉 gunnchAI3k is ready to become the ultimate Discord bot and mobile hub!** Like Goku absorbing other fighters' techniques, gunnchAI3k will absorb all the powers of your other bots while maintaining its unique charm and personality!
+Now with **Nintendo DS simple multiplayer** and **mobile hub** capabilities! ⚡✨

-**Ready to transform your Discord server?** Start with `/absorb powers` and watch gunnchAI3k become the most powerful bot ever! 🚀
+**Ready to transform your Discord server and mobile experience?** Start with `/absorb powers` and watch gunnchAI3k become the most powerful bot ever! 🚀

+**🎮 Nintendo DS Simple Multiplayer:** Tap two phones together to join games instantly, just like PictoChat and Mario Kart DS!

+**📱 Mobile Hub:** Your digital home for games, projects, and profile management, optimized for current phone users!